juspay/airborne/API_DOCUMENTATION.md

 ### 7.1 Create Dimension
 **Endpoint:** `POST /organisations/applications/dimension/create`

 **Description:** Creates a new dimension for application configuration.
+Supports both standard dimensions and cohort dimensions.

+- **Standard dimensions**: Regular dimensions with custom schemas for feature flags, configuration values, etc.
+- **Cohort dimensions**: Special dimensions for user segmentation based on version ranges or group memberships.
+When created, they automatically generate a default schema and can be managed through the cohort-specific endpoints.

 **Headers:**
 ```json